SolarArbiter/SolarArbiter.github.io/usecases.md

 #### 2.C.
 Find forecasts errors with large impacts (stretch) {#uc2C}
 {: .anchor}

-**Use case narrative**: A framework user can associate forecast errors with system impact, and can filter forecasts based on system impact.
+**Use case narrative**: A framework user can associate forecast errors with system impact and can filter forecasts based on system impact.

 **Requirements**: